-If you would like to switch from our plan to: This is what you should do: Another Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan between October 15 and December 7.
-You will automatically be disenrolled from Farm Process Escential Process as a second of the process as a second of th Bureau Essential Rx when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: Another Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan between October 15 and December 7.
+You will automatically be disensolled from Farm Bureau Essential Rx when your new plan's coverage begins.
 A Medicare health plan. • Enroll in the Medicare health plan by December 7.
 With most Medicare health plans, you will automatically be disenrolled from Farm Bureau Essential Rx when your new plan's coverage begins.
 However, if you choose a Private Fee-For-Service plan without Part D drug coverage, a Medicare Medical Savings Account plan, or a Medicare Cost Plan, you can enroll in that new plan and keep Farm Bureau Essential Rx for your drug coverage.
 If you want to leave our plan, you must either enroll in another Medicare prescription drug plan or ask to be disenrolled.
-To ask to be disenrolled, you must send us a written request (contact Member Services (phone numbers are printed on the back cover of this booklet) if you need more information on how to do this) or contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY/TDD users should call 1-877-486-2048).
+To ask to be disenrolled, you must send us a written request (contact Member Services (phone numbers are printed on the back cover of this booklet) if you need more information on how to do this) or contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY users should call 1-877-486-2048).